Publicidad programática

 1. What are the four types of programmatic deals?

-The four types of programmatic deals are open auction, private auction, preferred deals, and programmatic guaranteed.
+The four types of programmatic deals are open auctions, private auctions, preferred deals, and programmatic guaranteed.

 2. What are preferred deals in programmatic?